Traveling solo for the first time?

 35. Revel in your complete freedom.
 Solo travel means you call the shots.
 Do what you want, where you want, when you want, without having to answer to anyone.

 36. Don’t get distracted.
 One of the most common tactics thieves use to pickpocket travelers is distracting them with a chaotic or interesting situation.
+For instance, when embarking on female solo travel in Morocco, you may encounter the “wrong way” guys who will purposefully give you the wrong directions to try to get a “tip” out of you.

 37. Know when a group is a good idea.
 While solo travel shouldn’t limit you from doing and seeing what you want, there are certain situations where you will be better off with a group.
 For example, while popular hiking areas are fine to trek alone, more remote ones are better done with a companion.